 Community Gaming Grants Workshops

-The Ministry of Community, Sport and Cultural Development is hosting a series of regional workshop events to provide opportunities for not-for-profit organizations across British Columbia to connect with the Community Gaming Grants Branch and to understand the information needed to submit a complete grant application in 2017.
+The Ministry of Community, Sport and Cultural Development routinely hosts events such as workshops and webinars to provide opportunities for not-for-profit organizations across British Columbia to connect with the Community Gaming Grants Branch and to understand the information needed to submit complete grant applications.

-There are no regional workshops currently scheduled.
+There are no workshops or webinars currently scheduled.
 Please feel free to contact the Branch with any questions in the interim.

-The workshop presentation (PDF, 2.7MB) can be used as a tool to assist not-for-profit organizations with their applications.
+The workshop presentation (PDF, 2.7MB) can be used as a tool to assist not-for-profit organizations with their regular Community Gaming Grant applications.

 History of Events